flightaware/tohil/Doc/tutorial/tohil_python.rst

    >>> tohil.package_require('Tclx', '8.6')
    >>> tohil.package_require('Tclx',version='8.6')

-Experienced Python users without a lot of Tcl experience may be surprised by Tcl's leniency when it comes to data types.
+Experienced Python developers without a lot of Tcl experience may be surprised by Tcl's leniency when it comes to data types.

 Here we request a Tcl package with the version number specified as